RohitBandaru/blog/_posts/2021-08-14-Self-Supervised-Learning.md

 The analogue for vision is to mask a patch of an image and try to fill it in.
 However, because there is an intractable number of possible ways to fill in an image, you can't compute a probability for each one.
 There can also be a large number of possible solutions.
 For example, in the image above, there is many facial expressions the dog could have.
 The NLP approach is straight forward but cannot be directly applied to vision.

 # Pretext Task
 The earlier approaches to self-supervised learning focused on training the network on a pretext task.
 This task would not require labels in the label.
 The labels will be made up through the task.
-In RotNet [1], each image is rotated by 0, 90, 180, or 270 degrees, and a network is trained to predict the rotation.
-In Jigsaw [2], the image is split up into patches and scrambled like a jigsaw puzzle.
+In [RotNet](https://arxiv.org/abs/2012.01985), each image is rotated by 0, 90, 180, or 270 degrees, and a network is trained to predict the rotation.
+In [Jigsaw](https://arxiv.org/abs/1603.09246), the image is split up into patches and scrambled like a jigsaw puzzle.
 A network is then trained to solve the puzzle by predicting the permutation.

 {% include image.html url="../../../images/self_supervised_learning/rotnet.png" description="RotNet, SSL by predicting rotations" source="https://arxiv.org/abs/1803.07728"%}